Current ORH Scholarships

 Current ORH Grant Opportunities

-Request for Grant Proposals: Critical Access Hospital Owned Rural Health Clinic Innovation Project
+Request for Grant Proposals: CAH and EMS Partnered Innovation Project

-The Oregon Office of Rural Health (ORH) is pleased to offer a grant opportunity to one primary care Rural Health Clinic (RHC) owned by a Critical Access Hospital (CAH) up to $4,000.
+The Oregon Office of Rural Health (ORH) is pleased to offer a grant opportunity for one Oregon CAH and a partner EMS agency, with funding up to $4,000.

-- Take part in progress report calls and/or on-site meetings with ORH staff.
+- Complete progress report telephone calls and/or on-site meetings with ORH staff.

-- Provide budget and spending reports at the conclusion of the award project period.
+- Provide final budget and spending at the conclusion of the project period.

 Important Dates and Deadlines